bobbingwide/oik-shortcodes/README.md

 First version for oik-plugins.com, depends on oik v1.17 and oik-fields v1.18, oik-plugins v1.1

 ## Changelog
+# 1.38.0
+* Fixed: Delete temporary files to avoid disk full problems,https://github.com/bobbingwide/oik-shortcodes/issues/79
+* Added: Add support for block variations implemented as children of the parent block,https://github.com/bobbingwide/oik-shortcodes/issues/80
+* Changed: Redirect to WordPress core API reference when appropriate,https://github.com/bobbingwide/oik-shortcodes/issues/73
+* Changed: Better attempts at detecting bold markdown characters at the start of a line,,https://github.com/bobbingwide/oik-shortcodes/issues/6
+* Fixed: Make use of the change to _sc_classes( false ) to exclude the id= parameter from shortcodes that don't use it,,https://github.com/bobbingwide/oik-shortcodes/issues/57
+* Changed: Update oiksc-wordpress-cache.json for WordPress 5.3.2 by rerunning PHPUnit tests
+* Fixed: Correct logic for blocks_catalogued virtual field,https://github.com/bobbingwide/oik-shortcodes/issues/78
+* Changed: Change default link to WordPress to core.wp-a2z.org not wp-a2z.com
+* Tested: With WordPress 5.5.1 and WordPress Multi Site
+* Tested: With Gutenberg 9.1.0
+* Tested: With PHP 7.4

 # 1.37.0
 * Added: Add oiksc-wordpress-cache.json file for WordPress 5.3 API cache,https://github.com/bobbingwide/oik-shortcodes/issues/73
 * Added: Build a cached version of the WordPress API ref,https://github.com/bobbingwide/oik-shortcodes/issues/73